 - Confirmation that this region is important habitat for several species including beaked, blue, and sperm whales

-- No sightings of critically endangered North Pacific right whales in this region where they were historically abundant
+- No sightings of endangered North Pacific right whales in this region where they were historically abundant

 "The Gulf of Alaska has always been celebrated for its whale-fisheries." ~ Lippincott’s Magazine of Literature, Science, and Education July 1868